agile-software-development/proven-architecture/README.md

 <br>

 ## Results:
+As you can see, provided architecture meets requirements and there is nothing to be woried about.
 ```log
 This is ApacheBench, Version 2.3 <$Revision: 1879490 $>
 Copyright 1996 Adam Twiss, Zeus Technology Ltd, http://www.zeustech.net/